petertodd/hacker-barbie-visits-the-agency/hacker-barbie-visits-the-agency.md

 Skipper sighed "You seemed happier with your work back when I was helping you with your masters."
-Barbie rolled her eyes, visibly annoyed "Yes, I know how much you liked our Tor hardware router project..."
-Skipper finished her sentence for her "...and then you graduated and somehow started an offensive cyberwarfare consulting firm."
+Barbie rolled her eyes, visibly annoyed "Yes, I know how much you liked our Tor hardware router project—" Skipper finished her sentence for her "—and then you graduated and somehow started an offensive cyberwarfare consulting firm."
 "A <i>hardware security</i> consulting firm — cyberwarfare stuff is the only clients I could find."
 It wasn't the first time they'd had this conversation.
-"You're my sister and I'll always love you, but this is about ethics in..."
+"You're my sister and I'll always love you, but this is about ethics in—"

 Barbie cut her off: "My Uber is here.
 Can we talk about this when I'm back from Utah?"